WebElement Domain

 WebElement can capture screenshots of specific elements:

 This implementation involves: 1.
-Getting the element's bounds 2.
+Getting the element's bounds using JavaScript 2.
 Creating a clip region for the screenshot 3.
 Taking a screenshot of just that region 4.
 Saving the image to the specified path

 """